eProsima/DDS-Record-Replay/docs/rst/recording/user_interface/usage.rst

         - Default Value

     *   - Help Argument
-        - It shows the usage information of the application.
+        - It shows the usage information |br|
+          of the application.
         - ``-h``, ``--help``
         -
         -

     *   - Version Argument
-        - It shows the current version of the DDS Recorder and |br|
+        - It shows the current version |br|
+          of the DDS Recorder and the hash |br|
-          the hash of the last commit of the compiled code.
+          of the last commit of the compiled |br|
+          code.
         - ``-v``, ``--version``
         -
         -